 Several types of constraints are defined.

-- Zone based constraints are define by a ROUTING CONSTRAINT ZONE.
+- Zone based constraints are defined by a ROUTING CONSTRAINT ZONE.
 The ZONE may be defined by its contained SCHEDULED STOP POINTS or by its boundary points.
-ZONEs are usually used to express constraints like “If you board in this ZONE, you can’t alight in the same ZONE”, or “only alighting is permitted in this ZONE”.
+ZONEs are usually used to express constraints like “If you board in this ZONE, then you can’t alight in the same ZONE”, or “only alighting is permitted in this ZONE”.
 The constraint applies to all the POINTs IN JOURNEY PATTERN of specific LINEs included in the ZONE.

 - A SERVICE EXCLUSION constraint expresses the fact that the service on a specific JOURNEY PATTERN (usually a flexible JOURNEY PATTERN) cannot operate when another (regular) service operates.